How Dietary Changes Can Positively Impact Your Pet’s Digestion

 Cost is a valid concern.
 One must factor in the potential savings in veterinary bills when providing a real food diet for cats and dogs.
 Even if the budget only allows for a few fresh food meals per week, pets can still experience many benefits.

 There following are other simple ways to help promote digestive health:

 Probiotics are living microorganisms that keep pathogenic bacteria – the bad kind – from creating an imbalance inside the digestive tract.
 The digestive tract is home to billions of bacteria.
 It is the proper ratio of good-to-bad bacteria that keep the immune system functioning well.
 When gut flora is balanced, the body is able to fight bacterial and viral infections from taking root.
 When bad bacteria are able to flourish, they can take over the digestive tract.
-This can contribute to many digestive diseases and disorders including irritable bowel disease, irritable bowel syndrome, leaky gut syndrome, overgrowth of yeast causing digestive and skin problems, and more.
+This can contribute to many digestive diseases and disorders, overgrowth of yeast causing digestive and skin problems, and more.
 We recommend offering a probiotic made specifically for pets.
 Cats and dogs require strains that can survive the strong acids produced in their stomachs.

 An excellent source of both soluble and insoluble fiber.
 This means that it not only helps bulks stool (helps to relieve diarrhea), but it also works to push waste through the colon (helping relieve constipation).
 Pumpkin is also rich in enzymes that can ease an upset stomach.
 Simply offer one teaspoon per every 10 pounds of your pet's weight of freshly steamed, baked or canned pureed pumpkin to your pet's food once a day or more.
 Some cats and dogs will even lick it off the spoon!
 For those who aren't pleased with the taste, feel free to mix it with some plain organic yogurt.
 That usually does the trick.
 Pumpkin can be used every day, even after symptoms disappear.